A complete guide to testing mobile applications with in-depth tutorials:

 Do not Limit your Testing

 Testing should not just be limited to exploring the mobile app and logging bugs.
-We, as a QA should be aware of all the request that we hit our server and the response that we get out of it.
+We, as a QA should be aware of all the requests that we hit our server and the response that we get out of it.

 Configure Putty to view logs or verify sumo logic for logs depending on what is being used in your project.
 It not only helps you in knowing the End-to-End flow of the application but also makes you a better tester as you get more ideas and scenarios now.